oottppxx/enigma2/plugins/heinz/README.md

 * "Stream type/proto to request."
 * Default: m3u8.
 * When requesting VOD stream URLs from your provider, what type of stream to request.
-Only relevant for VAPI, not used on XCAPI providers
+Only relevant for VAPI and new XCAPI, not used with the old XCAPI.

 **"Lookback (days)"**
 * "Number of days to lookback for programs."